 Kids Love Fused Glass – it’s Magical and Clay for Kids makes it SAFE

-Safety is of utmost importance in the classroom.
-Depending on the grades, we will bring in softened glass or pre-cut “kid-friendly” rounded pieces that look like little pebbles for the younger grades.
-All grades will use bottles of rounded frit with spoons to enable the students to scoop the colorful glass sand onto their piece.
-The students will have spaghetti like thin tubes of glass that are easily broken by tiny fingers in a safe manner.
+Safety is of utmost importance in the classroom.Softened glass with rounded edges in many shapes and colours will be used in preschool and Kindergarten classes..Grades 1-12 will have a large variety of colours, shapes and sizes of glass to chose from.

 Glass programs for grades K – 12: 1½ hour classes; two classes in a day.